IgroMir

-IgroMir (ИгроМир, Gaming World) is the first large-scale annual exhibition of computer and video games in Russia, organized in Moscow by the committee of the Russian Game Developers Conference (KRI) since 2006.
+IgroMir (ИгроМир, Gaming World) was the first large-scale annual exhibition of computer and video games in Russia, organized in Moscow by the committee of the Russian Game Developers Conference from 2006 to 2019.

 The exhibition quickly grew to a four-day event (Thursday to Sunday), with the first day reserved for industry members, the press, and VIPs.
 It was held on the first weekend of November at VDNKh Exhibition Center for its first five years, then from 2011 moved to Crocus Expo and was held on the first weekend of October.
-Since 2014, Comic-Con Russia has been held as part of IgroMir and attendance has averaged 160,000 people, the capacity of the venue.
+From 2014 to 2018, Comic-Con Russia was held as part of IgroMir and attendance averaged 160,000 people, the capacity of the venue.
+The 2019 event had the highest attendance with over 183,000 people.
+It has not been held since then, initially due to the COVID-19 pandemic and later the bankruptcy of the organisers.

+In 2025 Yandex bought the igromir trademark, announcing new exhibition on 12-14 December 2025.

 History

 2006

-The exhibition was first held 4–5 November 2006, at the VDNKh Exhibition Center.
+The exhibition was first held from 4 to 5 November 2006, at the VDNKh Exhibition Center.
 According to the organizers, attendance exceeded 25,000 people.
 About 45 domestic and foreign companies were present, showing more than 100 games for different platforms.

 2007

-In 2007, IgroMir returned to the VDNKh Center for an expanded exhibition 2–4 November (Friday to Sunday).
+In 2007, IgroMir returned to the VDNKh Center for an expanded exhibition from 2 to 4 November (Friday to Sunday).
 The exhibition area increased from 9000 to 13000 m2, and there were about 45,000 to 50,000 visitors, including exhibitors and the press.
 The exhibition was attended by domestic game companies such as Russobit-M, 1C, Akella, and Nival Online, as well as by Western publishers such as Electronic Arts, Microsoft, Sony Computer Entertainment, Nintendo, Sega and others.
 Some games were shown to the public for the first time.
 Many were presented by developers, such as Epic Games President Mike Capps, Ubisoft's Jade Raymond and representatives of Bizarre Creations, Creative Assembly and Running with Scissors.

 2008

-IgroMir continued to grow and switched to a four-day format (Thursday to Sunday) held on 6–9 November in 2008.
+IgroMir continued to grow and switched to a four-day format (Thursday to Sunday) held from 6 to 9 November in 2008.
 The first day was called the business day in which games were presented to industry members and the press in arelaxed business setting.
 The remaining three days were open to the public.
 The total number of visitors exceeded 65,000 people, with more than 120 exhibitors.
 Among them were leading western companies: Electronic Arts, Microsoft, Sony Computer Entertainment, Nintendo, Sega, Ubisoft, and Blizzard Entertainment.
 The total exhibition area increased to 14,000 m2.

 2009

-The 2009 exhibition again took place at the VDNKh Center, 5–8 November.
+The 2009 exhibition again took place at the VDNKh Center from 5 to 8 November.
 According to estimates of the organizers and the VDNKh police department, the exhibition was visited by 82,000 people.
 The exhibition attracted domestic game companies (such as 1C, Akella, Buka, Nival), and Western companies Microsoft, Sony Computer Entertainment, Blizzard Entertainment, Electronic Arts, Activision, Nintendo and Sega.
 VIP guests to the exhibition included Joe Kucan and Anatoly Wasserman.